 Another cool feature is that when you pull in the clutch, the bike automatically raises the engine speed a little, making it easy to avoid stalling.
 This would really help when loaded up and stopped on an incline.

 Panniers and a top box can be added easily too, with the mounting points already present.
 You can go for after market brands or Suzuki’s own accessories which includes two side panniers and a 35-litre top box.
 You can also get a 55-litre top box, but you can’t use that one with side panniers.
 You can also add fog lights, heated grips, a centre stand, chain guard and accessory bars on the sides that allow you to strap on extra items of kit.

-After a good day of riding on everything from dusty tracks to B-roads, A-roads and the M40 motorway, the V-Strom took it all in its stride.
+After a day of riding on everything from dusty tracks to B-roads, A-roads and the M40 motorway, the V-Strom 1000 XT took it all in its stride.
 What’s great about this bike is that it’ll let you do a bit of everything.
-It’s spirited enough when you want it to be, yet it can also get you from A to B in comfort with a load of kit on board.
-Maybe that Gold & Black scheme can tempt you?
+It’s spirited enough when you want it to be, yet it can also get you around in comfort with kit on board.
+Maybe the Gold & Black scheme can tempt you?
 I know that it’s tempting me…